pelithne/AKS_Baseline_Deepdive/09-automation.md

 ### Run the pipeline

 Take a minute to review the pipeline.
 It's in yaml-format and is reasonably human-understandable.
-When you have started understanding, go ahead and replace the following string with your own information.
+When you have started understanding, go ahead and replace the following variables with information relevant to your subscription.

 The "azureSubscription" variable should point to the service connection **name** you previously created.